ShieldCommunity/ShieldMotd/README.md

 ## Features

-- Hexadecimal colour support - RGB system formatting supported from 1.16+
-- MiniMOTD format support - Improved formatting designed for new people
+- Adventure support for fresh colours like rgb or minimessage
-- Per protocol MOTD - Ability to use modern or legacy colours at once depending on client protocol
+- Per protocol MOTD  gives ability to use modern/legacy colours at once depending on client protocol
-- Automatic response for versions - Depending on the protocol changes formatting
+- Automatic response for versions depending on the protocol changes formatting
-- Legacy colour support - Normaly for old versions
+- Legacy colour support
-- Option to hide players's count - If you want your players to be uncounted
+- Option to hide players count
-- Performant handling system - Use of Netty's fast methods and FastUtils
+- High performance system - Most of things running on netty threads

 ## Thanks to the contributors of this proyect